 The sculptures could be reunited on the Parthenon

 This is not possible.
 Though partially reconstructed, the Parthenon is a ruin.
-It is universally recognised that the sculptures that still exist could never be safely returned to the building.
-They are best seen and above all conserved in museums.
+It is universally recognised that the sculptures that still exist could never be safely returned to the building: they are best seen and conserved in museums.
 For this reason, all the sculptures that remained on the building have now been removed to the Acropolis Museum, and replicas are now in place.

 The matter could be solved by the British Museum setting up an outpost in Athens

-The Trustees of the British Museum believe that the sculptures need to continue to be seen within the context of the world collection of the British Museum in order to deepen our understanding of their significance within world cultural history.
-This provides the ideal complement to the display in the Acropolis Museum, where the Parthenon sculptures in Athens are seen within the specific context of ancient Greek and Athenian history.
+The Trustees of the British Museum believe that there is a great public benefit to seeing the sculptures within the context of the world collection of the British Museum, in order to deepen our understanding of their significance within world cultural history.
+This provides the ideal complement to the display in the Acropolis Museum.
 Both museums together allow the fullest appreciation of the meaning and importance of the Parthenon sculptures and maximise the number of people that can appreciate them.
-Lending the sculptures increases that number still further.